telerik/xamarin-forms-docs/controls/timespanpicker/timespan-picker-localization.md

 ---
 title: Localization
 page_title: Localization
-description: Check our &quot;Localization&quot; documentation article for Telerik DatePicker for Xamarin control.
+description: Check our &quot;Localization&quot; documentation article for Telerik TimeSpanPicker for Xamarin control.
 position: 4
-slug: date-picker-localization
+slug: timespan-picker-localization
 ---

-# Date Picker Localization
+# TimeSpan Picker Localization

 RadDateTime Picker for Xamarin provides language localization.
 In short, you can translate the used across the Date and Time Picker texts to other languages, so that your app can be adapted to different regions.